A Canadian doctor who died while caring for Ireland's Great Hunger victims was honored by the city of Toronto in 2021 with the opening of a new park.

 He died as the chief attending surgeon at the Toronto Emigrant Hospital, having assumed the role less than a month before his untimely death.

-Now, a new park in Toronto is set to be named after Grasett in honor of all those who died while tending to sick Irish emigrants in the 1840s.
+A new park in Toronto was named after Grasett in 2021 in honor of all those who died while tending to sick Irish emigrants in the 1840s.

-Dr. George Robert Grasett Park will be built on the same plot of land as Toronto's first brick hospital at the intersection of Adelaide Street West and Widmer Street.
+Dr. George Robert Grasett Park was built on the same plot of land as Toronto's first brick hospital at the intersection of Adelaide Street West and Widmer Street.

 Grasett was on the frontlines of the response to a very serious health crisis in Toronto in 1847 when almost 40,000 Irish emigrants landed in the city throughout the year.
 Toronto had a population of just 20,000 at the beginning of 1847, according to the Irish Times.